dneish2/Prompting-101/PromptingStyles.md

   ### 1.10 Analogical Prompting

 📌 **Title and Definition**
-**Analogical Prompting** enhances reasoning by having the model first generate relevant exemplars — similar past problems and solutions — before solving the target problem.
+**Analogical Prompting** enhances reasoning by having the model first generate relevant exemplars, similar past problems and solutions before solving the target problem.
 This mimics how humans recall prior experiences to tackle new challenges.

 🛠 **Example Prompt**
 *"Before solving this math problem, generate two relevant exemplar problems and solve them first.
 Then use that thinking to solve the original problem."*